 |python-http-processor||Use Polyglot recipe|

 |tensorflow-processor||Custom app using tensorflow-common function library|

-2.x applications which have been ported to the
+2.x applications that have been ported to the

-3.x line, using the same name.
-For some of these apps, all the properties are identical, but have been included here for reference.
+3.x line with the same name.
+For some of these apps, all the properties are identical but have been included here for reference.

 3.x stream applications are function-based, meaning that most of the logic is provided in a dependent artifact that exposes a functional interface.

-This design lends itself to function-composition.
-In fact, all of the pre-packaged sources include the necessary dependencies to support composition with useful functions to perform filtering, transformation, header enrichment, and the creation of task launch requests within the source app itself.
-Some examples are shown in the time-source tests, and the sftp-source tests.
+This design lends itself to function composition.
+In fact, all of the pre-packaged sources include the necessary dependencies to support composition of functions to perform filtering, transformation, header enrichment, and the creation of task launch requests within the source app itself.
+Some examples are shown in the time source tests, and the sftp source tests.